sebkur/lanchat/README.md

 ![](screenshot.png)

-It's possible to build packages for Windows, Ubuntu Focal (and compatible) and macOS:
+It's possible to build packages for Windows, Debian / Ubuntu and macOS:

 Build packages for all operating systems: